Skip to content

 apt-get install -y libgl1-mesa-glx libglib2.0-0 libsm6 libxext6 libxrender-dev

 The filename can be arbitrary but must end with .sh.
-To avoid unnecessary trouble, do not use Chinese characters or other unconventional symbols in the filename.
+To avoid unnecessary issues, avoid using Chinese characters or other unconventional symbols in the filename.

-DataFlux Func includes both Server and Worker sides.
+DataFlux Func consists of Server and Worker sides.

-• The Server side is mainly the HTTP server, providing Web pages and HTTP APIs, and does not participate in executing Python code.
+• The Server side primarily functions as an HTTP server, providing Web pages and HTTP APIs, and does not participate in Python code execution.

-• The Worker side is the actual Python code execution service.
+• The Worker side handles actual Python code execution.

-Therefore, in most cases, the pre-execution script only needs to run on the Worker side.
+Therefore, in most cases, pre-run scripts only need to be executed on the Worker side.

-To differentiate environments, you can read $1 and check whether its value is server or worker.
+When needing to distinguish the environment, read $1 to determine whether its value is server or worker.

-Beat services, MySQL services, and Redis services will not execute pre-execution scripts.
+Beat service, MySQL service, Redis service will not execute pre-run scripts

 Bash